Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Effective body-orderedness of MLIPs

 In MACE, the body-order trends of $\tilde{V}^{(m)}_A$ is fast-converging for both densities with the significant contributions limited to $m \leq 4$, and $|\partial \tilde{V}^{(m)}_A / \partial \textbf{r}|$ also exhibits the lowest values across all $m$.
 The body-ordered contributions of both energies and forces are larger in the high $\rho$ 8-mers than the low $\rho$ 8-mers.
 The spread across individual samples is the narrowest among all MLIPs, with an average $\sigma$ of 0.060 eV and 0.434 eV/Å observed for high $\rho$ 8-mers.
 This suggests that the effective body-ordering of MACE is applicable across many samples with minimal variation.
 In PET, $\tilde{V}^{(m)}_A$ shows an oscillating, non-converging trend and $| \partial \tilde{V}^{(m)}_A / \partial \textbf{r} |$ increases with $m$ for both low and high $\rho$ 8-mers.
 While the magnitudes of $\tilde{V}^{(m)}_A$ are higher for the high $\rho$ 8-mers over the low $\rho$ 8-mers, those of $| \partial \tilde{V}^{(m)}_A / \partial \textbf{r} |$ exhibit the reverse trend, which is the opposite of the reference.
 PET shows moderate spread of values compared to the other two models, where the largest $\sigma$ values are 0.239 eV and 1.475 eV/Å are observed for low $\rho$ 8-mers.

 In Figure S1, we present the ``per-$m$'' RMSEs of the three MLIPs on the \emph{sub-clusters} of the test set 8-mers, assessing the accuracy of the effective body-ordered energetics of the MLIPs.
-All three models exhibit similarly large RMSEs on average for both energies (325 meV/atom) and forces (1.21 eV/Å) for all $m<8$.
+All three models exhibit similarly large RMSEs on average for both energies (0.325 eV/atom) and forces (1.21 eV/Å) for all $m<8$.
 This corroborates that the intuited body-ordered energetics are only effective, and significantly far from the DFT reference.
+In the Supplementary Material, we also explore the body-order trends of the MLIPs when $E_1$ is no longer fixed to the isolated atom energy.
+We learn that all MLIPs retain similar trends with notably smaller contributions across all body-orders, with the exception of PET exhibiting slightly larger $| \partial \tilde{V}^{(m)}_A / \partial \textbf{r} |$ values for both low $\rho$ and high $\rho$ 8-mers.